 - From the options displayed in the Monitor Type drop-down, select log file monitor.
 The log file monitor section appears.

-- From Log File Monitor, click Add to provide additional detailed parameters.
+- From Log File Monitor, click Add to provide more detailed parameters.

 Add and Remove to increase or decrease the following settings.
 (Regular expression formats are supported for log file names, rotated log file names, and expressions.)